GIS and Maps

-ArcGIS is a powerful desktop mapping software that enables users to analyze geospatial data and create their own custom designed maps.
-A popular use of ArcGIS has been to map the wide variety of demographic information available from the decennial census.
-Users can supply their own data or use the many datasets available from the GIS & Data Services - see Data Sources tab above.
+ArcGIS is a powerful desktop mapping software application that enables users to create, manage, share, and analyze geospatial data and create their own custom designed maps.
+Users can supply their own data or use the many datasets available from the library via this guide - see Popular Data Sources tab.

 Services We Offer

-- Software: GIS & Data Services offers Johns Hopkins University faculty, students and staff the opportunity to load a copy of the ArcGIS software for their use in teaching, research, or course work.
-See Software Access tab above for more information.
+- Software: Johns Hopkins University students, faculty, and staff are eligible to load a copy of the ArcGIS software for use in teaching, research, or course work.
+See the Software Access tab for more information.

-- Training: GIS & Data Services offers beginning and intermediate training along with tailored workshops to fit your needs.
+- Training: GIS staff members offer beginning and intermediate training along with tailored workshops to fit your needs.
 Customized class lectures can also be developed for faculty who use GIS in their teaching.
-See the ArcGIS Training tab or contact us at our group e-mail GISandData@jhu.edu.
+See the ArcGIS Training tab or contact us at the Data Services group email.